Painting with orchestral colours

 This concert is part of the Symphonic Friday - Large series.

-We celebrate Beethoven and the power of music to inspire the imagination.
-Violinist Tobias Feldmann returns to the Residentie Orkest bring Beethoven’s only violin concerto to life with nuance, passion, and elegance.
-Principal Conductor Jun Märkl leads the orchestra through the rich, shadowy world of Mussorgsky.
-Two works that, each in their own way, explore the boundary between introspection and explosion.
+Tonight we celebrate both Beethoven and the power of musical imagination.
+Violinist Tobias Feldmann returns to the Residentie Orkest to bring Beethoven’s only Violin Concerto to life with nuance, passion and elegance.
+Chief conductor Jun Märkl leads the orchestra through Mussorgsky's rich sound world.
+Two works that, each in their own way, explore the boundary between introspection and intensity.

-This program highlights how music tells stories without a single word.
-Beethoven’s Violin Concerto opens with poetry and refined dramatic arcs: clear, open, and exciting.
-Feldmann’s playing accentuates both the fragile and the fierce.
-Then Ravel’s colorful orchestration of Mussorgsky’s Pictures at an Exhibition unfolds like a museum brimming with emotions: grotesque figures, fleeting moments, festive sounds; each “museum hall” shifts your perspective.
-Märkl demonstrates how imagery and music merge, culminating in a finale that takes you through a range of powerful emotions.
+This programme shows how music can tell stories without a single word.
+Beethoven’s Violin Concerto opens with poetry and finely shaped dramatic arcs: clear, spacious and compelling.
+Feldmann’s playing highlights both its fragility and its fierceness.
+Then, Ravel’s colourful orchestration of Mussorgsky’s Pictures at an Exhibition unfolds like a gallery of emotions: grotesque figures, forgotten moments and exuberant sounds, each “exhibition room” transforming the listener's perspective.
+Märkl draws out the vivid interplay between image and music, building towards a finale that carries you through a range of powerful emotions.

 Jun Märkl, conductor